fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

-Add a new function initCells to index.js before init.
-This will listen for changes to the selected cell, load the new's cells value from Flux, and hand it off to render.
+Add a new function `initCells` to `js/index.js` before `init`.
+This will listen for changes to the selected cell, load the new cells value from Flux, and hand it off to render.

+{% label %}js/index.js{% endlabel %}
 ```js
 /**
  * Attach events to the cell (aka key) selection boxes.